YSaxon/TFTPlunder/README.md

 ## Mitigation

-The best mitigation for now is simply to update the admin credentials to the TFTP interface.
+The best mitigation for now is simply to update the Admin credentials to the TFTP configuration server.

 ## Using this exploit